jensakut/Reinforced-Bananas-DQN/README.md

         distributions.
 We evaluate our algorithm using the suite of games from the Arcade Learning Environment.
 We obtain both state-of-the-art results and anecdotal evidence demonstrating the importance of the value distribution in approximate reinforcement learning.
-Finally, we combine theoretical and empirical evidence to highlight the ways in which the value distribution impacts learning in the approximate setting.
+Finally, we combine theoretical and empirical evidence to highlight the ways in which the value distribution impacts learning in the approximate setting."

 #### [Noisy Networks for Exploration](https://arxiv.org/abs/1706.10295)